Back to top

 Rehabilitation

-Whether you had surgery for your Achilles tendon or not, you’ll need a period of rehabilitation after your initial treatment.
-You should see a physiotherapist, who will guide you on exercises to increase the range of movement and strength in your ankle and lower leg.
+Whether you had surgery for your Achilles tendon or not, you’ll need a period of rehabilitation to heal after your initial treatment.
+You should see a physiotherapist, who will give you exercises to increase the range of movement and strength in your ankle and lower leg.
 You’ll start with gentle exercises and build these up over time.
-You might have some exercises specifically designed to strengthen or stretch your calf muscles.
-Your physiotherapist may also advise you on what low-impact exercises, such as cycling, jogging or swimming, you can try.
+Your physiotherapist will give you advice on what low-impact exercise you can do during this time, such as cycling, jogging or swimming.

 Recovery from Achilles tendon rupture